Kn99HN/atiso/README.md

 # atiso

-My tini attempt at writing parser for subset of lisp.
+My tini parser for subset of lisp.

 # To Do
 - Support conditions